-Keller Motors President's Scholars video win top award in CCPRO competion--click below to see video
+Keller Motors President's Scholars video won a top award in the annual CCPRO competition--click below to see video

 Without the President’s Scholars Program, Hanford East High School graduate Hayley Munroe says, “some students would give up on college and go straight to work because they can’t afford to pay for the books and tuition.”

 Huron’s Filiberto Infante says, “Without the President’s Scholars Program, I wouldn’t be here.”